What is lean project management?

 - Kanban – a system for regulating business processes both within the enterprise and beyond, can reduce losses related to stocks and overproduction.

-- Kaizen is a tool for continuous improvement, which consists of continuous improvement of quality.
+- Kaizen is a tool for continuous improvement, which consists of continuous quality improvement.

 - The 5C system is a competently implemented technology for creating the most effective workplace.